 Located between an old trading route between the Gulf Coast and the Central Highlands, Cantona was a prominent, though isolated, Mesoamerican city, occupied by what many believe to have been up to 80 000 people between 600 and 1000 CE, then mysteriously abandoned after AD 1050.

-Henri de Sauserre claims to have discovered Cantona in 1855, though according to this article local people had already known about it for hundreds of years.
+Henri de Sauserre claims to have discovered Cantona in 1855, though according to an article that is no longer live (http://thephotofoodies.com/exploring-cantona-house-of-the-sun) local people had already known about it for hundreds of years.

 Excavation of the site did not begin until the 1990s and even today, despite its apparent size, only limited archeological excavation work has been done (between 1-10% depending on your source) on its roads, stone walls, patios and ballgame courts.
 A complete tour around the site will take you about 3-4 hours on foot.